rienafairefr/bobiversestmap/README.md

 Book 1 deviates a bit from that convention so you'll need to edit a bit manually

+Install requirements with `pip3 install -r requirements.txt'

 Then,

     python3 readcombined.py

-Will generate a Combined.json
+    python3 read_dates.py
     python3 genealogy.py

-Will generate a bob_characters.json

     python3 relationships.py

-Will generate the scenes.json, containing which characters are found in which chapters You then combine all these in the data.json
+Will generate the scenes.json, containing which characters are found in which chapters

     python3 write_data.json.py

+Will combine all these in the data.json that is used in index.html (chart.js)

 All characters and stories belong to Dennis E. Taylor and are &copy; Dennis E. Taylor